yeachan153/Using-SQL/README.md

 # Using-SQL

-Here, I upload what I practice with SQL
+This repository contains a collection of Jupyter Notebook files where I practice using SQL.